 If a player in the Official line-up has to subsequently leave the game, the Head Coach will provide to the Head Umpire an explanation as to why the player needs to leave (illness, injury, etc).
-The Head Umpire will "excuse" the player, and permit that player to be scratched from the line-up (Scorekeeper and the other Head Coach will be notified).
-So long as the team with the leaving player has more than the minimum number of players after the leaving player leaves the game, that position in the line-up will "vanish", and the team will suffer no penalty, because there is technically no longer a "hole" in the line-up.
+The Head Umpire will "excuse" the player, and permit that player to be scratched from the line-up (Scorekeeper and other Head Coach will be notified).
+That position in the line-up will "vanish", and the team will suffer no penalty, because there is technically no longer a "hole" in the line-up.
 If, however, a team starts a game with only the minimum number of players, and a player has to leave the game for any reason, that team now has less than the minimum number required to play, and the game will end at that point, and the team falling below the minimum will forfeit the game.